 COVID 19 has spread all over the world in more than 180 countries so far.
-There is a clear indication that the world might face a global recession as workers will continue to fall sick, companies will remain closed, and health care systems become overwhelmed.
+There is a clear indication that the world might face a global recession.
+Workers will continue to fall sick, companies will remain close.
+Hence covid-19 has affected businesses to a great extend.

 The current situation has proved to be worse for Pakistan.
 The country with over 210 million population is already going through tough times.
-Based on current numbers 40% of Pakistanis lives in cities and has already taken 66 lives so far.
+Based on current numbers 40% of Pakistanis live in cities and have already taken 66 lives so far.

 At the moment it is hard to predict future economic environments in Pakistan.
-However, there are several factors which might give an idea about how bad the situation can get.
+However, several factors might give an idea about how bad the situation can get.

 To counter COVID 19 one of the measures government took was to close local mosques to avoid social gatherings.
 But most mosque caretakers did not adopt the measures seriously and the mosque was opened.